 I’ve talked on here before about what a big proponent of family meals I am.
 Growing up, they were always a way for all of us to actually be together.
 With 4 kids, my parents had their hands full and were pulled in a million different directions with all of our activities.

-You know I’m all about easy meals here on Bucket List Tummy.
-30 minute dinners are my jam, but I even have some 15-20 minute recipes that I love (sweet potato turkey burgers and lentil dip are just a few quick favorites).
+You know I’m all about easy meals here.
+30 minute Wednesday night dinners are my jam, but I even have some 15-20 minute recipes that I love (sweet potato turkey burgers and lentil hummus are just a few quick favorites).

 Speaking of quick meals, we always have StarKist Selects E.V.O.O.® on hand because they make building a quick and healthy meal SO easy.